diversemix/docker-scripts/README.md

 Copy files on/off container | `docker cp centos:~/<file> .` <br> `docker cp <file> centos:~/` Build from a Docker file (see example below) | `mkdir test` <br> `vi test/Dockerfile` <br> `docker build -t <imagename> <folder containing dockerfile>`

+### Opening a Port

+#### Finding the IP Address and Connecting
+    docker ps
+    docker inspect <container> | grep IPAddress
+    nc <contianer_ip> <container_port>

+#### NATing the port locally
+    iptables -t nat -A DOCKER -p tcp --dport <port> -j DNAT --to-destination <contianer_ip>:<container_port>

 ### Example Dockerfile

 This dockerfile was created when the contianer could not access the outside world and so it was necessary to copy on the RPM files and install from these rather than via the internet repros.
+The local repos was made using the command `yumdownloader` to download the RPMs.

 ```
 FROM centos